 Fennel preparation:

-First remove the skin and the core of the fennel before slicing.
+First, remove the skin and the core of the fennel before slicing.
 Split fennel into quarters, then slice thinly.
 Chop the dill sprigs (top of the fennel).
-Peel the onions and cut into thin slices diagonally.
+Peel the onions and cut them into thin slices diagonally.
 Finely chop the spring onions cive (the green part that is not faded).

 The fennel and onion garnish